 - Consider pre-warming your car, but NEVER in a garage—even an open one.

-- Protect everyone's skin with baby-safe lotion or balms
+- Protect everyone's skin with baby-safe lotion or balms.

-- Consider using a cool-mist humidifier to keep baby's air moist
+- Consider using a cool-mist humidifier to keep baby's air moist at night.

 Hang in there, mama.
 This season can be hard.
 Go into hibernation mode, focus on some real self-care and snuggles, and before you know it, the flowers will be in bloom and you'll be spending every waking second outside.